alicommit-malp/SoapVsRest/README.md

 * Not very secure
 * External documentation of the data model is required

-I hope you have a better understanding of both SOAP and REST API, to answer the enigma I should say that there is no enigma in the first place. maybe both SOAP and REST are being used in same direction but they are totally for different applications.
-A rule of thumb, use REST for most of your web-services and in case you really stuck with the available features of the REST API and you did your research enough then have a look at the SOAP protocol.
+I hope you have a better understanding of both SOAP and REST API, to answer the enigma I should say that there is no enigma in the first place. maybe both SOAP and REST are being used in same direction, but they are totally for different applications.
+A rule of thumb use REST for most of your web-services and in case you really stuck with the available features of the REST API and you did your research enough then have a look at the SOAP protocol.